MRGEffitas/Ironsquirrel/README.md

 ### Installing

+1. Clone the IRONSQUIRREL project
-1. Install the prerequisites
+2. Install the prerequisites
-2. (Optional) Edit IRONSQUIRREL.rb
+3. (Optional) Edit IRONSQUIRREL.rb
    1. Change the listen port
    2. If Ebowla is used, configure the paths
-3. (Optional) If Ebowla is used, configure genetic.config.ecdh in the Ebowla install directory
+4. (Optional) If Ebowla is used, configure genetic.config.ecdh in the Ebowla install directory
-4. Run IRONSQUIRREL.rb
+5. Run IRONSQUIRREL.rb

 ```
 ruby IRONSQUIRREL.rb --exploit full_path_to_exploit